appveyor/website/src/docs/deployment/web-deploy.md

 Web Deploy works great as a deployment tool with a Node.js website.
 The trick is getting the website assests all packaged into a single zip asset and then using web deploy to sync up this single zip.
-To do this, we need to do _one_ main step in our _node build script_ (not in the AppVeyor build script, but in your personal node build script) and then _two_ main steps in our AppVeyor build pipepline.
+To do this, we need to do _one_ main step in our _node build script_ (not in the AppVeyor build script, but in your personal node build script) and then _two_ main steps in our AppVeyor build pipeline.

 * (Node script) First, you need to throw all your final assests into a temporary folder which contains your node site, all bundled and minified, etc. e.g. `\src\dist`.
 Use whatever tools your comfortable with (i.e. webpack/browserfy/grunt/gulp/etc.)